ArchticTech/TorontoCondomania/README.md

 - Introduced the favorite property feature, allowing users to conveniently mark and manage their preferred properties.
 - Streamlined development efforts by merging the Masam branch into the main branch.
 - Made minor enhancements to the UserController for improved user management.
+- Developed the necessary APIs and backend functionality to support the favorite property module.
+- Ensured data synchronization between the frontend and backend for a consistent user experience.

 **In Next JS Client Side Application**
 - Developed the registration functionality, making it easier for users to join the platform.
+- Integrated the favorite property module into the user interface, allowing users to mark and manage their preferred properties.
+- Implemented user-friendly features for property favoriting.
+- Ensured seamless integration with the backend through APIs.

 ## Tuesday, October 10: